 Shifu, Japanese for ‘thief’, was first reported targeting Japan and evolved from “Shiz” Trojan.
 It is likely not Japanese in origin, as it has every sign of being part of the Eastern European cybercrime scene.
 It borrows from Dridex, Gozi and ZeusVM.

-These two new variants of malware have not committed much cybercrime this far, however, seem to be gaining traction in fraudulent activity.
+These two new variants of financial trojan malware have not committed much cybercrime this far, however, seem to be gaining traction in fraudulent activity.

 iZOOlabs provides a dedicated Malware Lab for a full range of malware analysis to provide a rapid mitigation and response from the latest malware attacks.